sjtuytc/UnboundedNeRFPytorch/README.md

 ## 4. Large-scale NeRF on the public datasets

-Click the following sub-section titles to expand / collapse steps.
+**We provide implementations for two algorithms: Block-NeRF and Mega-NeRF.** Most of the Mega-NeRF implementations is from [the official Mega-NeRF repo](https://github.com/cmusatyalab/mega-nerf) while we support [Waymo dataset training](https://waymo.com/intl/zh-cn/research/block-nerf/), visualizations and fix some Mega-NeRF bugs.

-**Note we provide useful debugging commands in many scripts.** Debug commands require a single GPU card only and may run slower than the standard commands.
+**We provide useful debugging commands in many scripts.** Debug commands require a single GPU card only and may run slower than the standard commands.
 You can use the standard commands instead for conducting experiments and comparisons.
 A sample bash file is:

 ```bash
 # arguments